artfwo/andes/README.md

 # andes

-Andes is a digital software synthesiser based on Perlin noise.
+Andes is a digital software synthesizer based on Perlin noise.
 It is still in early stages of development and doesn't have a lot of features yet.

 The core of Andes is an original oscillator which uses a 1-dimensional version of